dramos5519/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within Microsoft Azure, find a VM with more than 3VCPUS name it osticket-vm, make sure to remember username and password used when creating VM, click create and open in Remote Desktop in Windows.
+Within Microsoft Azure, find a VM with more than 3VCPUS name it osticket-vm, make sure to remember username and password used when creating VM, also create resource group ex.(osTicket) click create and open in Remote Desktop in Windows.
 </p>
 <br />